ton-community/tutorials/03-client/index.md

 Copy `counter.ts` from tutorial 2 to `src/contracts/counter.ts` (also available [here](https://raw.githubusercontent.com/ton-community/tutorials/main/03-client/test/src/contracts/counter.ts)).

-The next thing we'll do is implement a general purpose React [hook](https://reactjs.org/docs/hooks-intro.html) that will assist us in initializing async objects.
+The next thing we'll do is implement a general-purpose React [hook](https://reactjs.org/docs/hooks-intro.html) that will assist us in initializing async objects.
 Create the file `src/hooks/useAsyncInitialize.ts` with the following content:

 ```ts
 import { useEffect, useState } from 'react';